EdwinVW/pitstop/workshop/pitstop-workshop.md

 ---

 ## Lab 2: Add handler for customer events
-When something happens within the PitStop application that could be interesting for other parts of the system, an event is published to the message-broker.
+When something happens within the Pitstop application that could be interesting for other parts of the system, an event is published to the message-broker.
 For instance: when a new customer is registered, a *CustomerRegistered* event is published.

 In this lab you will add a service to the solution that will react to customer events.
 What we will do when the event is received is up to your imagination.
 For the workshop, we will keep it simple and just dump a message on the console.